ONSdigital/eq-survey-runner/README.md

 will load the file into the interactive browser where it can be sorted and queried as required.

 To visualise the profile, `snakeviz` can be used.
-This provides a nice interface with an 'icicle' graph:
+This provides a nice interface with an icicle graph:

 ```
 # First combine all the profiles in the 'profiling' directory.